oikos-cash/core/README.md

-## Oikos protocol core contracts
+## Noma Protocol core contracts

-This is the Oikos protocol core contracts repository.
-Oikos is a next-generation DeFi protocol, read more on our official [website](https://oikos.cash).
+This is the Noma protocol core contracts repository.
+Noma is a next-generation DeFi protocol, read more on our official [website](https://noma.money).

 Built with [Foundry](https://github.com/foundry-rs/foundry) ❤️